Uzzi Ornan: Linguistic career

-In the internment camps he taught Hebrew phonology and morphology to other detainees.
+In the internment camp, Ornan taught Hebrew phonology and morphology to other detainees.
 Following his return to Israel, he published his method as Diqduq ha-pe ve-ha-'ozen (Hebrew for "Grammar of Mouth and Ear"), which became a classic method for learning Hebrew grammar skills in high schools.
 He soon started studying at the Hebrew University of Jerusalem, where he received his Hebrew Linguistics PhD in 1964.
 He served his alma mater as lecturer and professor until 1987.
 In 1979 he was elected as a member of the Academy of the Hebrew Language.
 Ornan headed its committee that set the standards for Hebrew punctuation.
-In his research, he leaned toward a formal approach.
 Throughout the years he became increasingly interested in natural language computing.

 In 1987 he was a visiting professor at the Technion - Israel Institute of Technology in Haifa.
 He managed a laboratory for natural language computing for its department of Computer Science.
 He continued to teach and head a laboratory at the Technion until his death.
 In the 1990s Ornan developed a new standard for the Latin presentation of Hebrew, that allows for complete reversibility between the Hebrew and the Latin script.
 The standard was adopted by the International Organization for Standardization as ISO 259-3.